Speak-Up for Performance

-How do we improve performance?
-Do we cut costs and focus on efficiency?
-Invest in sales, technology and marketing?
-Should we develop our existing product suite or start from scratch on something new?
-Do we grow local market share or explore uncharted territories?
-We can't do it all, so we need to prioritise:
+How do you improve performance?
+Do you cut costs and focus on efficiency, or invest in sales, technology and marketing?
+Should you develop your product suite or start from scratch on something new?
+Do you grow local market share or explore uncharted territories?
+You can't do it all, and you need speak-up culture to prioritise.

 - By Politics and Groupthink — the Marketing Director wades in with a big pitch to put brand front and centre.
 The product's a laughing stock so that won't do much good, but he's the CEO's golfing buddy and heir apparent.
 No one wants a Corporate Hunger Games so the heads around the table nod their consent.